bespinian/serverless-workshop/README.md

 1. Go to the [AWS Lambda GUI](https://console.aws.amazon.com/lambda)
 1. Choose **Europe (Frankfurt) eu-central-1** as the region in the top right corner.
 All resources you create should be created in that region.
 1. Click on `Create function`
-1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with your user name
+1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with your username
 1. Choose `Node.js 14.x` as the runtime
 1. Open the section `Change default execution role` and note that the UI automatically creates an execution role behind the scenes, granting the function certain privileges
 1. Click `Create function`